The Acceptance Process of the Doctoral Theses and publishing at the Faculty of Social Sciences

 Support for publishing

-It is possible to receive publishing support for the publication of a doctoral dissertation.
-Please see the Guidelines for dissertation defence.
+All doctoral researchers at the University of Turku receive publishing support for the publication of a doctoral dissertation.
+Please see the Guidelines for dissertation defence > Choose "Publishing and printing doctoral dissertation".

 The printing house delivers the electronic invoice directly to the University.
 For the invoicing the doctoral candidate has to inform the faculty-specific internal order (cost centre number):